 The Prevalence of Mobile in the Workplace

-Studies have shown that mobile devices and tablets have boosted employee productivity by over 30 percent, signaling increased reliance on these devices.
+, signaling increased reliance on these devices.
 With mobile reliance and BYOD policies becoming increasingly prevalent across industries, employees should be able to easily access the resources they need while on the go.

 That goes for both end users and service agents.
 Providing a seamless mobile experience to everyone in the organization can be crucial to enabling employees to do their best work.